 - Lip balms and lotion bars

 California Prop 65 Statement: The following statement is made in order to comply with the California Safe Drinking Water and Toxic Enforcement Act of 1986.
 This product is not known to the State of California to cause cancer, birth defects or other reproductive harm.

-The % of Cera Bellina needed to gel specific oils will vary, depending on the oil.
+The % of Cera Bellina needed to gel specific oils will vary, depending on the oil and the congealing temperature of the Cera Bellina.
 Some examples:

 Odor: Neutral to wax-like

-Shelf Life: Retest 2 years from date of manufacture (per manufacturer)
+Shelf-Life: 2 years from the date of manufacture